Agility: the ability to move quickly and easily.

 Supply chain agility refers to how quickly and efficiently an ecommerce supply chain can react to changes in the market and customer demand.
 It also relates to the ability to anticipate, resist, and bounce back from unexpected events that cause supply chain disruption(s).

 How do you achieve agility in the supply chain?

-To achieve supply chain agility, it’s best to invest in a robust fulfillment network and premium technology that enables the ability to distribute inventory and provides real-time data and visibility into logistics systems and operations.
+To achieve supply chain agility, it’s best to invest in a robust fulfilment network and premium technology that enables the ability to distribute inventory and provides real-time data and visibility into logistics systems and operations.
 Without the the right technology and infrastructure in place, it will be a challenge to stay competitive and meet customer demand.

 Why is supply chain agility important?

 Having the right technology and processes in place is what keeps customers satisfied and an ecommerce business financially stable, despite unplanned setbacks.
-An agile business model has always been important across all industries, but agility plays a key role in ecommerce, from meeting customer expectations to optimizing operational costs.
+An agile business model has always been important across all industries, but agility plays a key role in ecommerce, from meeting customer expectations to optimising operational costs.

 What is an example of an agile supply chain?